thongtr-dev/related-post-slider-block/readme.txt

 = What are the slide items to be displayed? =

-The slide items are related posts which are in the same category as the current post.
+The slide items are related posts which are in the same categories of the current post.

 = Can I hide the featured image for all slide items? =